uksrc/caomdev/README.md

 ## Using

 1. Install self-signed certificates
-	- RootCA.crt in browser and command line TODO - explanation or link
+	- RootCA.crt in browser and command line
 	- Domain for this is https://src-data-repo.co.uk
 	- Can be changed but you'll have to create your own, repeat 1 above, update the nginx.conf and replace the rootCA.crt in each service's config folder (so they can trust each other).
 <br>